delphidabbler/codesnip/branches/v4-dev/Docs/ReadMe.txt

 If your bug hasn't been reported or fixed please add a report using the "Add new" link on Tracker.

+Please note that versions 1 and 2 of CodeSnip are no longer supported, so please don't report bugs for those versions.
+You should update the program first and only report the bug if it is still present.

 Make a Donation
 ================================================================================